 When a bunch of guys are together in the same place, often the first thing they talk about is women.
 Getting to know the new guy on the job often starts with asking about his woman.
 Everyone wants to see pictures of each other's wives and girlfriends-preferably naked ones.
-Talking about women is an easy way to socialize, because everyone's got something to say.
+Talking about women is an easy way socialize, because everyone's to got something to say.
 (Openly gay construction workers are incredibly rare, but the old cliché that the most vocally homophobic guy on the site is a repressed homosexual is often obviously true.)

 Just being one of the guys is a way to form some community, but it also shapes that community.
-The limited use of machines to replace tasks done by workers means that the work requires a lot of strength fact that no one cares if you show up for work unshaven and with a black eye, adds to the image of toughness.
+The limited use of machines to replace tasks done by workers means that the work requires a lot of strength on the part of the worker.
+You have to be tough to do the work, and the fact that no one cares if you show up for work unshaven and with a black eye, adds to the image of toughness.
 Often an important part of getting the respect of the other workers is to prove that you're man enough to do the job.
 Being macho becomes part of the job-and being able to do the job makes you one of the guys.
 This happens more with the trades that are more dangerous and physical, like ironwork, but can happen in any construction job.